 The Importance of Visualization

-When you imagine a drug-free life, you can accelerate your achievement of goals, dreams and ambitions.
+When you imagine a drug-free life, you can accelerate your achievement of goals, dreams, and ambitions.
 Visualization activates your creative subconscious and allows you to let in visionary thoughts about how you will achieve your goals.
 Through this type of thinking, you can align yourself with the people and things that will help you reach your goals.
 Internal motivation is built.
-This is true in all cases of visualization, and it’s what ultimately allows us as humans to change our opinions, beliefs and assumptions.
+This is true in all cases of visualization, and it’s what ultimately allows us as humans to change our opinions, beliefs, and assumptions.

 Visualization is not hard to practice, and it’s very similar to meditation.
 Choose somewhere quiet where you can be alone with your thoughts.
 Let your mind be open; let creative ideas come to you.
 It’s important not to shut out things just because you’re scared.
 If you envision yourself with a family, living off the beach or working as an executive, don’t feel that you need to block these thoughts because they are not realistic.
 They are very realistic; they are your hopes and dreams.

 Picture yourself six months from now without drugs and alcohol in your life.
 Then in 12 months.
 Two years.
 Imagine yourself with happy, healthy relationships.
 Reflect on what the holidays will look like with no fighting or destructive behavior.
-Envision yourself walking into college, a new job or starting a family without being burdened by an addiction.
+Envision yourself walking into college, a new job or starting a family without being burdened by addiction.
 Think about how it will be to live a life that is free.
 No dependency, nothing to hide.
 A job, a driver’s license, a clean bill of health.

 Most importantly, you need to visualize yourself being sober and happy.
-Recovering from an addiction takes more than just stopping the drug.
+Recovering from addiction takes more than just stopping the drug.
 You must also address some of the reasons why you chose addiction.
 You must learn to deal with everyday life using healthy coping mechanisms.
 All of this can be achieved on your journey to sobriety.

 Visualization Creates Healthy Brain Patterns

 Visualization is more than just creative thinking.
 It actually changes patterns in the brain, similar to what neurofeedback does.
 With visualization, however, you can do this on your own time.
-When we look back at Katie, her desire to change did not come until she was able to let go and imagine a drug-free life that included a partner, a family and a college education.
+When we look back at Katie, her desire to change did not come until she was able to let go and imagine a drug-free life that included a partner, a family, and a college education.
 It included healthy relationships with both her parents.
-It meant coming to terms with her mother leaving years ago.
+It meant coming to terms with her mother left years ago.

 Nothing happens overnight.
 Recovery is a long-term process, and visualizing a drug-free life is just one piece of the puzzle.
-Yet by imagining what your life can be like without drugs and alcohol, you can break free of the worry that surrounds you and take peace and comfort from what can be yours.
+Yet by imagining what your life can be like without drugs and alcohol, you can break free of the worry that surrounds you and takes peace and comfort from what can be yours.